 The Truth is – The Bigger The Better!

-The larger your fish tank, the easier it is for water parameters to settle, and the easier it is for you to maintain a consistently healthy ecosystem, and the higher the chance is for your fish to have a healthy environment to live in.
+The larger your fish tank, the easier it is for water parameters to settle, and the easier it is for you to maintain a consistently healthy ecosystem, and the higher the chances for your fish to have a healthy environment to live in.

 The more water there is in a tank, the lower the concentration of any harmful substances that build up in the water.

-Also, the larger the tank (and less stocked) the less maintenance work you have to do, and the higher margin of error you have for making mistakes in keeping your aquarium clean and healthy.
+Also, the larger it is (and less stocked) the less maintenance work you have to do, and the higher margin of error you have for making mistakes in keeping your aquarium clean and healthy.

-Forget or not be able to change the water in a 1-gallon tank for a week and there’s an extremely high chance your betta would be dead.
+Forget or not be able to change the water in a 1-gallon tank for a week and there’s an extremely high chance your fish would be dead.

 Forget in a 2.5-gallon tank?
-Your betta will likely be mildly poisoned, but hopefully still alive.
+Your fish will likely be mildly poisoned, but hopefully still alive.
 However long-term damage will be done and their life will almost certainly be shortened.